mackelab/msne-lsmlsda-2019/exercises/week4_hh_inference/README.md

 This week's tutorial is in the notebook `hh_inference.ipynb`.

 We recommend you run the notebook locally using **conda**.
-Given your `lsmlsmda` conda env you have been using so far, you probably have to install additional packages `tqdm` (for displaying progress bars) and `pytorch` (for training artificial neural networks)
+Given your `lsmlsmda` conda env you have been using so far, you probably have to install additional packages `tqdm` (for displaying progress bars) and `pytorch` (for training artificial neural networks):
 - `conda install tqdm`
 - for pytorch follow instructions here: https://pytorch.org/get-started/locally/